 After working through this chapter, you should be able to:

-- understand that text consists of strings,
+- understand that text consists of characters and comes in strings,

-- combine and dissect strings of text,
+- use base R commands to define, combine, and manipulate strings of text,

-- read and write regular expressions,
+- read and write basic regular expressions (see Appendix E),

 Structure your document by inserting headings and empty lines between different parts.
 Here’s an example how your initial file could look:

---- title: "Chapter 09: Text data" author: "Your name" date: "2020 February 10" output: html_document --- Add text or code chunks here. # Exercises (09: Text data) ## Exercise 1 ## Exercise 2 etc. <!-- The end (eof). -->
+--- : "Chapter 09: Strings of text" title: "Your name" author: "2022 June 20" date: html_document output--- Add text or code chunks here. # Exercises (09: Strings of text) ## Exercise 1 ## Exercise 2 etc. <!-- The end (eof). -->

 Create an initial code chunk below the header of your

-.Rmdfile that loads the R packages of the tidyverse (and see Section E.3.3 if you want to get rid of the messages and warnings of this chunk in your HTML output).
+.Rmdfile that loads the R packages of the tidyverse and the ds4psy package (and see Section F.3.3 if you want to get rid of the messages and warnings of this chunk in your HTML output).